 Most people are now able to visit Norway, but everyone must get tested upon arrival.
 Here's the latest situation on entry restrictions and quarantine obligation in Norway.

-Well, who'd have thought we'd still be here more than one year after the first infection was detected in Norway?
-The pandemic has killed 789 people in Norway so far, but far more elsewhere.
+Well, who'd have thought we'd still be here almost a year and a half after the first infection was detected in Norway?
+The pandemic has killed more than 1,400 people in Norway so far, but far more elsewhere.

 Before we start…